request-2/service/README.md

-# Request 2 — Request management system for analytical labs
+# Request 2

+Request management system for analytical labs.

 No more tracking requests on paper!
 Request 2 is a web service that moves the bulk of request specification and request tracking online.